Basque Country (greater region): Sports

 In the north, rugby union is another popular sport with the Basque community.
 In Biarritz, the local club is Biarritz Olympique Pays Basque, the name referencing the club's Basque heritage.
 They wear red, white and green, and supporters wave the Basque flag in the stands.
 A number of 'home' matches played by Biarritz Olympique in the Heineken Cup have taken place at Estadio Anoeta in San Sebastian.
 The most famous Basque Biarritz player was the legendary French fullback Serge Blanco, whose mother was Basque, and Michel Celaya captained both Biarritz and France.
 Aviron Bayonnais is another top-flight rugby union club with Basque ties.

 A Basque club was the last to win the cup before the banning of rugby league, along with other professional sports, by the German collaborating Vichy regime after the defeat of France in 1940.

 Pelota (jai alai) is the Basque version of the European game family that includes real tennis and squash.
 Basque players, playing for either the Spanish or the French teams, dominate international competitions.

 Mountaineering is popular due to the mountainous terrain of the Basque Country and its proximity to the Pyrenees.
 Edurne Pasaban became the first woman to climb the fourteen mountains of greater than 8000 metre altitude; Alberto Iñurrategi and Juanito Oiarzabal have done so without supplementary oxygen.
 Josune Bereziartu and Patxi Usobiaga, a former world champion, are among top Basques in rock climbing.
 Related to mountaineering is trail running, where the Basque Country plays host to the popular Zegama-Aizkorri skyrunning races, held annually since 2002.

 One of the top basketball clubs in Europe, Saski Baskonia, is based in Vitoria-Gasteiz.
 Bilbao Basket and Gipuzkoa BC also play in Liga ACB, Spain's top league.

 In recent years surfing has taken off on the Basque shores, and Mundaka and Biarritz have become spots on the world surf circuit.

 Traditional Basque sports

 The Basque country sporting tradition is linked to agricultural pursuits such as mowing with a scythe, or loading carts, but adapted as competitions with points awarded for specific criteria such as time, precision, elegance and productivity.
 Rural Basque sports include Aizkolaritza (wood chopping), Harri-jasotzaileak (stone lifting), Idi probak (leading oxen to drag rocks) and Sokatira (tug-of-war).

+Organ grinders

+In the region, it's very common to see organ grinders with barrel organs decorated with scarves, garlands, stickers and plush toys of the team's mascot (like Harrotxu, from Athletic Bilbao and Txurdin, from Real Sociedad) to show their pride.